Zeropathic/SaveWeapon/README.md

 Open it and ctrl+f "saved_items".
 Manual deletion is currently the only way to clear or curate the list.

-The items in this list can be created using the "/saveweapon_load" command.
+The items in this list are loaded/created on game start.
+The command "/saveweapon_load" will also load/create the items in the list.
+There are currently no checks in place to ensure the same item isn't created multiple times.

 # Changelog